If they say a picture is worth a thousand words

 Nothing complicated to dissect here—just an awesome, memorable value proposition that makes you feel silly for not subscribing to Apple Music.
 I know I’ve emphasized using your Instagram bio to market yourself as an organization on a mission, but by no means is that a hard-and-fast rule.
 If you can do what Apple Music does here—i.e., write a no-nonsense value prop that jolts your prospects into action—you’ll be in fantastic shape.

-Across all your marketing materials, humor is a tremendous way to differentiate yourself—and your Instagram bio provides a golden opportunity.
-Clearly, the copywriters at Friskies are well aware of what I’m talking about.
-What I love about this Instagram bio is that it manages to both communicate value and make the visitor laugh (or, y’know, vaguely smile).
+This Instagram bio manages to both communicate value and make the visitor laugh (or, y’know, vaguely smile).
 The value, of course, is that Friskies is an inexpensive alternative to other brands of cat food.
 “An inexpensive alternative to other brands of cat food,” however, is a pretty lousy tagline; it doesn’t exactly roll off the tongue.
 If you can package your value in a clever one-liner, do it.

-Like MoonPie, Pop-Tarts enjoys the luxury of (relatively) inelastic demand.
-And like Twitter, Pop-Tarts chooses to be hilariously blunt with their messaging.
-As we saw in the first section of this post—and as we’ll see again in the final section—some brands can successfully market themselves as agents of positive change.
-(And, indeed, be agents of positive change!)
+Some brands can successfully market themselves as agents of positive change (and, indeed, be agents of positive change!).
 But let’s be frank: If Pop-Tarts shifted to a socially conscious brand image, consumers would probably see right through it.
-Again, self-awareness is key.
-The marketers at Pop-Tarts understand the role they play in the world at large, and they don’t try to be anything that they’re not.
+Self-awareness is key.
+Pop-Tarts understands the role it plays in the world at large, doesn’t try to be anything it’s not.
 Even with something as seemingly harmless as an Instagram bio, it’s important to know thyself.

-One way to craft a cool Instagram bio is to follow Ford and UConn and do some (harmless) bragging.
-Alternatively, you can take The Intercept’s approach—i.e., write a super brief, super impactful tagline that’s guaranteed to stick in your visitors’ minds.
+One way to craft a cool Instagram bio is to write a super brief, super impactful tagline that’s guaranteed to stick in your visitors’ minds.
 Of course, your tagline shouldn’t just be memorable; it should faithfully communicate the mission, purpose, or impact of your brand.
-In the case of The Intercept, they chose to highlight the hard-nosed manner in which they conduct their journalism.
+In its bio, The Intercept highlights the hard-nosed manner in which they conduct their journalism.